webitproff/cot-multistore/README.md

 # 🇬🇧 Multistore for Cotonti v.0.9.26

-Features of the Multistore module for Cotonti v.0.9.26
+Features of the Multistore module for [CMF Cotonti](https://github.com/Cotonti/Cotonti) v.0.9.26

 Supports multiple online stores from one or many sellers.
 The "Multistore" build implements a virtual concept of a physical marketplace where sellers of different goods can have their own storefront.